ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 ---
-description: Update procedure to v4.4 for people who don't use Commerce packages.
+description: Update procedure to v4.4 for people who don't use Commerce packages and can remove them.
 ---

-# Update for new Commerce packages
+# Update with new Commerce packages

 This update procedure applies if you have a v4.3 installation, and you do not use commerce packages.